plumvillage/newsletter/src/en/articles/br-troi-dao-quang--are-1-000-buddhas-enough.md

 ## My mission

-I was pouring cement Buddhas everyday during the 90-days Rains’ Retreat.
-I set out to make 90 Buddhas, one on each day of the retreat and to give them to our lay friends as a gift at the end of it.
+I was pouring cement Buddhas every day during the 90-Day Rains’ Retreat.
+I set out to make ninety Buddhas, one on each day of the retreat and to give them to our lay friends as a gift at the end of it.
 I decided to do this because I love Buddha statues.
 I just have fun with the mud and a mold I made to cast the Buddhas.
 When I take a Buddha statue out of the mold, I have a very happy feeling.
 It’s a bit like becoming a father.
 I am very focused on the job and my mind comes to rest.
 At the end of each day I hold a Buddha statue in my hands and I take it back to the residence feeling very satisfied.
 I really enjoy it.

 ## Giving away Buddha statues